-11. INITIAL DISCLOSURES AND COMMENCEMENT OF DISCOVERY IN CIVIL CASES a.
+11. INITIAL DISCLOSURES AND COMMENCEMENT OF DISCOVERY IN CIVIL CASES

+- a.
 Initial disclosures.
 Commence initial disclosures immediately.
 Include production of copies of all documents responsive to the categories listed in Rule 26(a).

-- b.
+Do not file initial disclosures. - b.
 Commencement of discovery.
 The parties may commence discovery by agreement once Plaintiff perfects service of the complaint on all Defendants.
 Absent agreement, the Court will determine when to commence discovery at the Scheduling Conference. - c.
 Proportionality required.
 Frame all interrogatories, document requests, and requests for admissions to meet relevance and proportionality requirements of Rule 26(b)(1). - d.
 Objections.
 State only specific objections.
-Observe the following: - Do not include a preamble to your responses to discovery; - Do not make general objections; - Do not make boilerplate objections; - Do not state any objection to the extent that it "might apply" and instead specify all objections exactly; - Do not state any response as subject to a stated objection without specifying the extent to which a party withholds information on that basis; and - Do not state that more information will or may follow later without specifying a reasonable deadline for completion. - e.
+Observe the following: - Do not include a preamble to your responses to discovery; - Do not make general objections; - Do not make boilerplate objections; - Do not state any objection to the extent that it "might apply" and instead specify all objections exactly; - Do not state any response as subject to a stated objection without specifying the extent to which a party withholds information on that basis; and f.
+Supplementation.
+Supplement disclosures and discovery responses as directed by Rule 26(e).
+The Court deals sternly with tactical supplementation delayed until near or after the close of discovery, including the striking of evidence, witnesses, claims, and pleadings as appropriate.

+- Do not state that more information will or may follow later without specifying a reasonable deadline for completion. - e.
 Electronically stored information.
 Produce ESI in the native format kept by the producing party or in a common interchange format accessible by the opposing party.